 We maintain a cash account with a bank in the United Kingdom for which the funds are restricted as to use.
 The account is required to secure the customer's interest in cash deposited in the account to fund our activities related to our performance under a fare collection services contract in the United Kingdom.
-The balance in the account as of September 30, 2016 was \$6.2 million and is classified as restricted cash in our Consolidated Balance Sheet.
+The balance in the account as of September 30, 2017 was \$8.4 million and is classified as restricted cash in our Consolidated Balance Sheets.

-As of September 30, 2016, we had letters of credit and bank guarantees outstanding totaling \$79.2 million, including the letters of credit outstanding under the Revolving Credit Agreement and the Secured Letter of Credit Facility, which guarantee either our performance or customer advances under certain contracts.
-In addition, we had financial letters of credit outstanding totaling \$16.6 million as of September 30, 2016, which primarily guarantee our payment of certain self-insured liabilities.
+As of September 30, 2017, we had letters of credit and bank guarantees outstanding totaling \$94.5 million, which includes the \$81.3 million of letters of credit on the Revolving Credit Agreement above and \$13.2 million of letters of credit issued under other facilities.
+The total of \$94.5 million of letters of credit and bank guarantees includes \$77.4 million that guarantees either our performance or customer advances under certain contracts, and financial letters of credit of \$17.1 million which primarily guarantee our payment of certain self-insured liabilities.
 We have never had a drawing on a letter of credit instrument, nor are any anticipated; therefore, we estimate the fair value of these instruments to be zero.

-We maintain short-term borrowing arrangements in New Zealand and Australia totaling \$0.5 million New Zealand dollars (equivalent to approximately \$0.4 million) and \$3.0 million Australian dollars (equivalent to approximately \$2.3 million) to help meet the short-term working capital requirements of our subsidiaries in those countries.
-At September 30, 2016, no amounts were outstanding under these borrowing arrangements.
+We maintain a short-term borrowing arrangement in New Zealand totaling \$0.5 million New Zealand dollars (equivalent to approximately \$0.4 million) to help meet the short-term working capital requirements of our subsidiary.
+At September 30, 2017, no amounts were outstanding under this borrowing arrangement.

 The terms of certain of our lending and credit agreements include provisions that require and/or limit, among other financial ratios and measurements, the permitted levels of debt, coverage of cash interest expense, and under certain circumstances, payments of dividends or other distributions to shareholders.
-As of September 30, 2016, these agreements restrict such distributions to shareholders to a maximum of \$48.7 million per fiscal year.
+As of September 30, 2017, these agreements have no restrictions on distributions to shareholders.

 Our self-insurance arrangements are limited to certain workers' compensation plans, automobile liability and product liability claims.
 Under these arrangements, we self-insure only up to the amount of a specified deductible for each claim.
-Self-insurance liabilities included in other current liabilities on the balance sheet amounted to \$8.2 million and \$8.8 million as of September 30, 2016 and 2015, respectively.
+Self-insurance liabilities included in other current liabilities on the balance sheet amounted to \$7.6 million and \$8.2 million as of September 30, 2017 and 2016, respectively.